margaretmf/margaretmf.github.io/research.md

 * Byron, Dante, Petrach, Boccaccio, Blake, Wordsworth, Coleridge, Byron, Shelley, Keats, Southey, Scott, Shelley
 * Charlotte Smith, Hannah More, Anna Laetita Barbauld, Helen Maria Williams, Felicia Dorothea Hemans, Letitia Landon
 * "Romantic writers", "English poets"
+* The Romantic period, immediacy; values and proccupations; "it coincides with the moment at which Britain industrialized itself.
+Factories sprang up in towns and cities across the country, and the agrarian lives people had known for centuries stopped being taken for granted.
+Instead labourers began to move into conurbations, working long hours in close proximity to each other."
+* "Today we take our rights for granted, forgetting the length of the intellectual journey workig people had to make merely to understand they had such things."
+* "very similar to the feudal system of medieval times continued to dictate their place in society"
+* "The process by which people were awakened to a sense of self-determination was global.
+It began with the American Revolution and continued with that in France.
+And the impact of those upheavals cannot be overstated.
+Whole populations began to question the legitimacy of hereditary monarchs whose right to rule had once been accepted"
+* National cause, patriotic feeling
+* "the inventions of the steam press and the paper-making machine (1814, 1803)" - "produce newspapers on a an industrial scale"

 ----------